Sutta Kadhai: Release

 The satellite rights of the film were sold to Puthuyugam, and the film had its television premiere on 3 November 2013 one week after its theatrical release.

 Critical reception

-The film received mixed reviews.
 Baradwaj Rangan from The Hindu wrote "Subu has a superb eye for the absurd.
 The film is filled with borderline-surreal non sequiturs, some of which are downright Monty Pythonesque.
 The problem is that the director feels compelled to connect these bits through a “story,” and the plot, even at an hour and 45 minutes, is a major drag".
-Behindwoods wrote: "Though director Subu's intelligence and wit can't be questioned, this murder mystery never takes itself seriously and resolves too conveniently in the end.
-The twists straighten themselves out, all too easily.
-If the movie had offered more laugh-worthy moments, particularly in the second half, the end product could have been memorable".
-Indiaglitz wrote: "Sutta Kadhai' is a bright idea, which could have followed a more gripping screenplay to keep the audience involved, than just complete the procedure of getting the film done.
-The minor details to keep this movie stand out, have been taken utmost care to be accomplished with".
+Sify said the film "falls flat, mainly due to its presentation".